paragi/timexe/README.md

-# Chronos - Timer and scheduler
+# Timexe - Timer and scheduler
 ## For node JS or javascript.

 ### Contributor wanted